 In addition, making sure you shut the door correctly when you enter or leave your home will help to prevent any further problems.
 Making sure you ‘throw’ the handle to ensure both the top and bottom of the door is hooked in properly can help to prevent problems occurring over the long-term.

 A sticky lock is easy to identify once you experience it for the first time.
 Poor functionality, difficulty removing your key or extra force to turn the key can all indicate an underlying problem with the locking mechanism.
 If you want to keep the door lock in top shape and keep stickiness at bay, the best thing to do is to use lubricant in the lock regularly.
 Maintenance every six months can have long-lasting, positive results for smooth and easy access.
 Visit our maintenance and installation guides for more guidance on maintaining your front door.

 By their nature, exterior doors are designed to weather the elements.
 For composite doors, timber doors and uPVC doors, that means an inbuilt drainage system.
 You can usually spot the drainage though a series of small slots and holes that allow rainwater to drain away, leaving your door in excellent condition and protecting your home.

 However, over time, these holes can become blocked or dirty.
-Taking the time every six months or, when you spot a problem, can prevent drainage problems and ensure no floods occur in your entrance hall due to blockage issues.
+Taking the time every six months or, when you spot a problem, can prevent drainage problems, and ensure no floods occur in your entrance hall due to blockage issues.

 As with any of the outdoor parts of your home, your doors are likely to fade and weather over time due to their exposure to the sun and other harsh weather condition.
 Over time, the effects of these corrosive elements can lead to a door that looks on the tired side.
 While you can’t just polish up or paint a composite door in the same way you might a timber door, there are options available to help you restore the door to pristine condition.

-Whilst composite doors are less susceptible to wear and tear than other types of door, eventually they can begin to suffer.
+Whilst traditional composite doors are less susceptible to wear and tear than other types of door, eventually they can begin to suffer.
 Multi-surface plastic restorers can help to revive your door’s look and feel while also protecting against future damage.
 In addition, scheduled re-application can ensure your door looks it’s best for as long as possible.

 While a solid front door is vital for the security of your home, it’s also crucial for keeping the warmth in and the cold out, or vice versa.
 Draughty doors can be a common problem, whether it’s due to a poor seal on the door itself or an obstruction causing a problem.
 Looking at your door in closer detail is the best way to find and diagnose draught issues.
 In many cases, you may be able to fix the draughts yourself with care and attention.
 In other cases, a professional may be able to help.

-Unlike wooden doors or uPVC doors, composite doors are not affected by prolonged exposure to heat or water or problems such as warping.
+Unlike wooden front doors or uPVC doors, composite front doors are not affected by prolonged exposure to heat or water or problems such as warping.
 These conditions can make some types of front door expand and contract and, eventually, the door will become warped making it difficult to open and close.

 With a reinforced skin and strong core, composite doors are not subject to the same problems and will stay watertight and functioning well despite the varying weather conditions in the UK.